I am interested in Number Theory and Algebraic Geometry and I teach Mathematics.

-Left: Teaching slides for maths courses I have taught in High-schools.
+Left: Teaching slides for maths courses I have taught in High-schools and links to maths topics and definitions.

 A pandiagonal magic cube of order 7.
 See